-- All compressor stations are monitored and some are even controlled remotely - by highly trained personnel at a centralized gas control center. - Compressor stations use a variety of systems to protect the public.
-Every station has an emergency shutdown system that stops the compressor units and isolates and vents the station gas piping. - Regulations require that compressor stations periodically test or perform maintenance on the emergency shutdown system to ensure reliability.
+- All compressor stations are monitored and some are even controlled remotely by highly trained personnel at a centralized gas control center. - Compressor stations use a variety of systems to protect the public.
+Every station has an emergency shutdown system that stops the compressor units and isolates and vents the station gas piping. - Regulations require that compressor stations periodically test or perform maintenance on the emergency shutdown system to ensure reliability. - During maintenance activities, sometimes a blowdown will need to be performed.
+This is the release of gas from the pipeline to the atmosphere to relieve pressure in the pipe.
+Many times during a blowdown, a blowdown silencer will be used to control the noise associated with venting these pressurized gases into the atmosphere.